-Music and Western CivilizationMUS 1033 crs.
+Music and Western Society MUS 103 3 crs.
 3 hrs.

-An introduction to the music of the Western world and its cultures through a variety of listening experiences.
-The course will emphasize the place of music in Western Society, as well as influences by and on other cultures.
-Selected musical works, most dating back from the 16th century through the present, are the subject of exploration.
+MUS 103 is an introduction to the music of European tradition and its relation to and influence on contemporary culture through a variety of listening experiences.
+The course will emphasize the place of music in society as well as influences by and on other cultures.
+Selected musical works, most dating from the 16th century through the present, are the subject of exploration.
 Credit will be granted for MUS 102 or MUS 103 but not both.

-The World of Jazz MUS 104 3 crs.
+The World of JazzMUS 1043 crs.
 3 hrs.

 This introductory survey explores the musical and social histories of jazz from its American origins to its global present.
 Its focus encompasses jazz's development in the United States, its impact around the world, and the contributions of musicians who have shaped its creative and cultural significance.
 Requiring no prior knowledge of music, students will develop the analytical listening skills required to identify both the music's defining stylistic features and its leading figures.
 In addition to the music itself this course will examine the meanings jazz has acquired in its diverse geographical, social and historical contexts.
+Credit will be granted for MUS 109 or MUS 104 but not both